 - Make sure you have a bottom access zip – I keep my running shoes and rain gear in there for quick access.

-Travel pack are an advancement in the bag department, addressing the two problems with top loaders – travel packs open like a suitcase (although are usually soft not structured material) and can be locked.
-It’s also common to be able to tuck away the straps and carry a travel pack like a normal bag.
+Travel pack are an advancement in the bag department, addressing the two problems with top loaders – travel packs open like a suitcase (although are usually soft like a backpack, not structured like a soft suitcase) and can be locked.
+It’s also common to be able to tuck away the straps and carry a travel pack like a normal bag via a handle or shoulder strap.
 I’ve tried two travel packs over the years.
-One I hated so much I gave it away (expensive mistake), the other I love and still use but I’ve included it under the cabin-luggage section below, because I bought the small version.
+One I hated so much I gave it away (expensive mistake), the other I love and still use.

 - You can definitely manage the hostel to hotel transition with more style courtesy of zip away straps.

-- For the same reason, checking your bag is also more easy (no more hefting your bag to odd-sized luggage).
+- For the same reason, checking your bag is also more easy (no more hefting your bag to the odd-sized luggage deposit).

 - Finding stuff is a lot easier thanks to the wide opening front.